juliand665/Handy-Mods/README.md

 # Handy-Mods

 Current features:

-* Paper Box (heavily inspired by Mekanism's Cardboard Box)
+* Paper Box: a nice way to move blocks around while keeping their contents intact (heavily inspired by Mekanism cardboard box)

 Planned features:

-* Chesty Crafting Table (crafting table that keeps its contents after you exit the gui
+* Chesty Crafting Table: crafting table that keeps its contents after you exit the gui (inspired by Tinkers Construct crafting station)
-* Item Holder (single-item inventory for displaying stuff or automation)
+* Item Holder: single-item inventory for displaying stuff or automation (similar to one use-case of Tinkers Construct drying rack)

 # TODO